rust-lang/reference/src/abi.md

 > `rustc` currently ignores `export_name` in some positions, but this may be rejected in the future.

 r[abi.export_name.duplicates]
-Only the last instance of `export_name` on an item is honored.
-Previous `export_name` attributes are ignored.
+Only the last use of `export_name` on an item has effect.

 > [!NOTE]
 > `rustc` currently warns on preceding duplicate `export_name` attributes.
 This may become an error in the future.